shelleyolivia/learn-tutorials/network-documentation/polkadot/tutorials/runtime-upgrade.md

 ![](./assets/upgrade.png)

-After successfuly upgrade you should see updated `spec_version` and have access to our new function:
+After successfully upgrade you should see updated `spec_version` and have access to our new function:

 ![](./assets/after-upgrade.png)